orosz-usgs/WQP_UI/README.md

 The Docker Compose configuration provides a default application configuration suitable for local development.
-If you would like to modify the configuration (see [`server/config.py`](./server/config.py)), set the appropriate environment variables in a `.env` file in the root directory of the project.
+If you would like to modify the configuration (see [`server/config.py`](./server/config.py)), set the appropriate environment variables in the `local.env` file in the root directory of the project.
 The Geoserver Proxy requires a Geoserver URL.
-Example `.env` file:
+Example `local.env` file:

 ```
 WQP_MAP_GEOSERVER_ENDPOINT=<url to Geoserver>